serpent213/immutant-unicast-cluster/README.md

    https://github.com/immutant/lein-immutant.
 Alternatively, use the provided jbctest2.ima.
 5. Deploy to all nodes using the JBoss CLI, for example.
+6. If you run out of memory, have a look at conf/standalone.conf.
-6. Browse to http://node1.example/jbctest2/, enter some data, then check the other node(s) to see if HornetQ messaging and Infinispan caching do work.
+7. Browse to http://node1.example/jbctest2/, enter some data, then check the other node(s) to see if HornetQ messaging and Infinispan caching do work.